 Speed improvement sounds like a simple thing, but it is not easy to measure the exact improvement.
-The speed differs based on many factors such as user location, device, bandwidth, etc. Of course, you should try to improve the speed of your website or app generally, but knowing the general internet speed in Japan can help you decide how much you should worry about this.
+The speed differs based on many factors such as user location, device, bandwidth, etc. Of course, you should try to improve the speed of your website or app generally, but knowing the typical internet speed in Japan can help you decide how much you should worry about this.

 According to a Connectivity Report published by Akamai, an American content delivery network (CDN) service provider, in the first quarter of 2017 (the most trustworthy and the latest one, unfortunately), the global average connection speed was 7.2 Mbps and Japan was ranked 8th overall, with 20.2 Mbps connection speed.
 This is slower than some countries such as South Korea, Norway, Sweden, and Hong Kong, but faster than Denmark and the United States.
-This means that internet speed in Japan is generally not slow and is faster than many other countries, but not amazingly fast.
+This means that internet speed in Japan is generally faster than many other countries, but not amazingly fast.

 Introduction to search engines in Japan